Netgate/musenki/docs/RunBhyve.md

 # Running musenki on bhyve

-musenki on bhyve has tier 1 support
+musenki on bhyve is a prime target of Musenki

 ## determine target PCI device